marrink-lab/MDVoxelSegmentation/README.rst

 MDVoxelClustering
 ===============================

-Using neighbour segmentation in voxelspace for fast and consistant spatial and temporal clustering.
+Using neighbour segmentation in voxelspace for fast and consistant spatial and temporal segmentation.

 This software has been developed to allow for a higher selection syntax than atom and or residue index, such as abstract complex particles (e.g. lipid monolayers).
 MDVoxelClustering combines neighbour segmentation with a voxel mask of set resolution (default 0.5 nm).
 Forced-segmentation is turned on by default and assigns particles to segments if they were unassigned.
 This happens within an cutoff in an iterative manner (default 2 nm).
 Finally there is a minimum cluster size to prevent clutter (default 50 particles).
 If working with atomistic systems, you can probably turn off hyper-resolution using the appropriate flags.